-Are you consistently shooting low left with a pistol as a right handed shooter?
-Here are a couple of top reasons and 4 things you can try to accurately diagnose your error:
+If you consistently shooting low left with a pistol as a right handed shooter.
+Here are few things to diagnose your errors:

 - Bad grip